PeppeL-G/course-material/src/lectures/report-writing/README.md

 Add whichever other chapters you want that make sense to have.
 Maybe a chapter describing the website's graphical user interface is good to have?
 Or maybe designing the graphical user interface is an entire project on its own?
 Maybe the solution also includes a smartphone app?
 Then having a chapter explaining the implementation of that app maybe would be good?
 Or maybe the smartphone app should be described in a separate report?
 Maybe our solution also includes special days people can come to a house and leave the clothes they want to sell there, and then others can come to the house and buy them?
 Then a chapter explaining how this works would be good, etc.

 ## Readers are stupid!
 When you write a report you must always remember that you write it for the readers.
-Each time you hesitate over something, for example:
+Each time you hesitate over something, such as:

 * Which chapters do I need?
 * In which chapter should I write this?